earthgrazer/codereviewer/README.md

 ##What is it
 **codereviewer** is a simple web application that makes the linking of in-house source code over the internet safe.
 Want to share code with your coworker, but company policy forbids uploading code to third-party services (e.g. Slack) as security precaution?
 Use **codereviewer** to serve up files behind the comfort of your enterprise firewall.

-**codereviewer** allows developers to take advantage of third-party hosted communication services, while keeping the persistance and access of the shared source code under the developers' control.

-The design philosophy is to *Keep It Simple*.
-There is no user login, database management, or configuration, because sharing code doesn't have to be complicated.

 ##How to use it
 1. Clone the repository
 2. Open a terminal